jtanwk/nytcrossword/README.md

 Getting The Data
 ----------------

+*EDIT: April 13, 2018*

+*After recent requests for me to release the original dataset, I contacted the people running XWord Info.
+They've since informed me that while XWord Info has an agreement with NYTimes, the underlying data is not in the public domain.
+I'm complying by (1) removing the scraper code, and (2) continuing not to distribute the underlying dataset.*

+*My personal understanding of the legal and ethical issues around web scraping is growing.
+In this case, lesson learned: ask website owners before you scrape their data!*

 I didn't scrape NYTimes.com itself.
 Why?
 Because crosswords tend to arrive blank, and I wanted answers.
 Instead, I used the `rvest` package and [Selector Gadget](http://selectorgadget.com/) to gather historical puzzle data from the amazing resource that is [XWord Info](https://www.xwordinfo.com/).
 If you scrape their website, I strongly suggest a donation to keep them going - I did.
 There's lots of wonderful data there that I've barely attempted to sift through.

 Although the NYTimes crossword has been around since far earlier than 1994, I chose to only look at puzzles from the Will Shortz era (1994 - present).
 I've also chosen not to host the data here, but the [scraper code](https://github.com/jtanwk/nytcrossword/blob/master/1_crossword_scraper.R) is available as part of this repository.